-Available on Campus:
+Available on Campus

-School based counseling services: To make certain each child's mental health needs are addressed the Charter School offers counseling services.
+- School based counseling services: To make certain each child's mental health needs are addressed the Charter School offers counseling services.
 Please contact the office at 831-324-4573 for more information.

-Special education services - if you believe your child may have a disability, you are encouraged to directly contact Aimee Alling at 831-324-4573 to request an evaluation.
+The full Suicide Prevention Policy can be found in the Annual Updates and Policy section of this handbook. - Special education services: If you believe your child may have a disability, you are encouraged to directly contact Aimee Alling at 831-324-4573 to request an evaluation.

-Available in the Community:
+Available in the Community